 Mifeprex® has been available as an early abortion method in the United States since September 2000, although, in several other countries around the world it has been a safe abortion method for more than 20 years.
-While studies have shown that various methods for administering the medications can work safely and effectively, the FDA has approved only one option for administration in the U.S. While some doctor’s offices and clinics may use the FDA approved method, others may use an alternative treatment plan which has equal success and safety rates.
-Here, at Atlanta Women’s Center, we use the alternative treatment plan which is more affordable and more flexible for patients.
+Studies have shown that various methods for administering the medications can work safely and effectively and the FDA has approved administration in the U.S.

 How does the medical abortion work?

 Mifeprex® is used with another medication called misoprostol (also called Cytotec) to cause a process similar to miscarriage.
 There are three steps to the medical abortion, and the time it takes to complete the abortion can vary from person to person.
 The medical abortion requires at least 2 visits to Atlanta Women’s Center.

 On the day of your first appointment, you will go through a pre-procedural assessment, which includes having an ultrasound, vital signs and blood testing, medical consultation, counseling session, and payment.
 The medical abortion will begin when the doctor administers Mifeprex®.
 This medication is taken by mouth and will stop production of the hormones necessary to sustain the pregnancy.